bisdn/bisdn.github.io/setup_physical.md

 ### I. Install the management switch
 If you are using a pre-existing management switch (prerequisites item 3) to carry the Basebox control traffic:
-- dedicate 4 ports to on your management switch to the Basebox setup.
-The 4 ports must be on the same VLAN, separating them setup from other types of traffic.
+- dedicate 4 ports on your management switch to the Basebox setup.
+The 4 ports must be on the same VLAN, separating the setup from other types of traffic.

 If you are introducing a dedicated switch for this role:
 - mount it and connect it before proceeding.

 Locate the management switch in the place most suitable for your setup's needs, bearing in mind that both the SDN controller servers and Basebox switches will be connected to it.
 The switch will not need to have an uplink of any sort for Basebox, however you may want to connect it to your management infrastructure for configuration and monitoring purposes.

-For details on configuring the management switch refer to "[Configure the management network](#configure-the-management-network-for-control-traffic)" section.
+For details on configuring the management switch, please refer to the "[Configure the management network](#configure-the-management-network-for-control-traffic)" section.

 ### II.
 SDN controller server installation
 #### 1. Rack mounting
 Rack mount the SDN controller servers.
-When planning their placement remember that the two units will be connected together (via an SFP+ DAC cable).
+When planning their placement, remember that the two units will be connected together (via an SFP+ DAC cable).

 #### 2. Connecting to the management network
 Each SDN controller server should have their first network port connected to the management network (marked green on the connectivity graph above).